lee0c/lee0c.github.io/_posts/2023-05-12-backend-accessibility.md

 category: reference
 image:
     name: gitautocorrect.jpg
-    alt: "A screenshot of my terminal showing the command 'git psuh', and the git autocorrect response message saying 'Warning: You called a git command named 'psuh', which does not exist.
+    alt: "A screenshot of my terminal showing the command 'git psuh', and the git autocorrect response message saying - Warning You called a git command named 'psuh', which does not exist.
 Continuing in 1.0 seconds, assuming you meant 'push'."
 ---

 > These notes are from a talk I gave at work.
 If you think something is missing or incorrect, please let me know!